mikegleen/modes/doc/source/index.rst

    overall output, not just a specific column.
 -  **if** Control command that selects an object to display if the element text is populated.
+-  **ifnot** Control command that selects an object to display if the element text is not populated.
 -  **ifattrib** Like **if** except tests for an attribute
 -  **ifattribeq** Like **ifeq** except compares the value against an attribute.
 Example: